 He then associates these archetypes with the Pythagorean "music of the spheres", and observes that each spiritual object "described as a picture, as shinning with light, is at the same time sounding.
 Each colour, each perception of light represents a spiritual tone, and every combination of colours corresponds with a harmony, a melody." [p.105]

 Steiner distinguishes different grades of archetypes, according to the plane they pertain to.
-In this early work he naturally follows the Theosophists in their sven-fold classification of things.
+In this early work he naturally follows the Theosophists in their seven-fold classification of things.
 So the "spiritual world " is here divided into seven planes or regions, each with its own characteristic archetypes:

 "The First Region...contains the archetypes of the physical world insofar as it is devoid of life. ..
 Its relation to the physical corporeal world can be described...in the follow way.
 Picture a limited space filled with physical bodies....Then...conceive in their stead hollow spaces having their forms.
 The intervening spaces (between the bodies) that were previously empty must be thought of as filled with the most varied forms having manifold relationships with the physical bodies....In appearance this is somewhat like the lowest region of the archetypal world....